-Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab ZOOM.
+Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab Zoom.
 It will get you up and running in no time.
-If you have not yet installed it, download and install BIMcollab ZOOM here ...
+If you have not yet installed it, download and install BIMcollab Zoom ...

 The BIMcollab example project consists of nine IFC models.
 Each model belongs to a different discipline and has been exported from a variety of BIM applications demonstrating the versatility of an openBIM workflow.
 The BIMcollab example project can ...

-ZOOM offers a lot more than IFC viewing, such as: Visual model validation of IFC models with the help of smart views Check your model against an IDM* with smart views, and create issues Create a federated model from multiple IFC files and save as ...
+BIMcollab Zoom offers a lot more than IFC viewing, such as: Visual model validation of IFC models with the help of smart views Check your model against an IDM* with smart views, and create issues Check your model with IDS**, and create issues Create ...

 Why do I get a message that my model is too far away when I want to zoom to a model origin?

-Having a far away IFC origin is not a problem in ZOOM.
+Having a far away IFC origin is not a problem in BIMcollab Zoom.
 However, zooming to this far away origin axis could create inaccuracy issues.
 Besides that, there would be nothing to see except for the origin axis in a big empty space.